 - Simmer for ½ hour to allow flavors to meld

 Here in Colorado, it is cold and snowy yet again!
-Today, I will be making another big pot of this soup to warm my bones.
+Today, I will be making another big pot of this Squash Aduki Chestnut Soup to warm my bones.